About Heligeom

 in slightly re-positioning and re-orienting the first subunit with respect to the screw axis, which is kept fixed, in such a way that

-Initial radial positioning, with respect to the axis, of the first subunit center of mass is evaluated using simple geometrical considerations.
+Initial radial positioning of the first subunit center of mass with respect to the axis is evaluated using simple geometrical considerations.

-are accepted or rejected based on a Metropolis Monte Carlo criterion.
+which are accepted or rejected based on a Metropolis Monte Carlo criterion.

 References

-- Boyer B, Ezelin J, Poulain P, Saladin A, Zacharias M, et al. (2015)
+- Boyer B, Ezelin J, Poulain P, Saladin A, Zacharias M, Robert C H, and Prévost C (2015)

 An Integrative Approach to the Study of Filamentous Oligomeric Assemblies, with Application to RecA.
 PLOS ONE 10(3): e0116414.